Thomas Broughton (writer): Librettist

-Broughton, a lover of music, knew Handel, and supplied words for some of his compositions, including a libretto based on Sophocles' Women of Trachis and the ninth book of Ovid's Metamophises for the drama Hercules, first performed at the Haymarket in 1745.
-Handel's biographer, Paul Henry Lang, praises Broughton's libretto for its "good theatrical sense" and the way in which it peels away any extraneous elements of the narrative to concentrate on the central drama of jealousy.
+Broughton wrote a libretto based on Women of Trachis by Sophocles and the ninth book of Ovid's Metamorphoses for the drama Hercules, first performed at the Haymarket in 1745.
+Handel's biographer, Paul Henry Lang, praises Broughton's libretto for its "good theatrical sense" and the way in which it peels away extraneous elements of the narrative, to concentrate on the central drama of jealousy.
+It remained close to its classical sources, while expanding the role of Iole.